Sea Eagle 420x Inflatable Kayak Reviews

 Let me start by saying Stacy and I are not avid paddlers, in fact, neither of us has ever sat in a kayak.
 I have been on several canoe trips and I hate to say it, I am a novice at best.
 The last trip I was on was about 30 years ago so I am sure time has not worked in my favor as an athlete.

 We had issues the boat would need to address due to our unique geography.
 We live, work and play in Alaska.
 We live on the Gastineau Channel.
 The water we would be kayaking in has an average temperature of 47 degrees.
 Today's forecast for the channel is a Southeast wind of 35kt and 7 foot seas, air temperature of 45 degrees and rain.
 The beaches here have razor clams, mussel beds and are rocky.
 The tides in this area travel at 2 to 3 Kt and the tidal changes are as big as 25 feet.
-Those are a lot of hazards.more ▼
+Those are a lot of hazards.show full review ▼

 We basically looked for a boat that we didn't have to learn to use, we are amateurs and I am too old to learn to roll the kayak if I flip it over.
 We want a stable boat because we don't want to end up in the icy waters of the North Pacific.
 We are limited on space, our house sits on stilts so we have no storage room.
 The boat needs to be light weight, My wife and I can't lift a 70-pound kayak onto the roof of our Ford Expedition.
 We want a large capacity boat, not because we're fat, but we have large dogs that we eventually want to take along with us.
 It needs to carry a lot of weight.
 We have endless islands we can paddle to and go camp.
 In Alaska, you always take plenty of gear, if you're going for the weekend, take enough for a week.